jleenaife/jleenaife/README.md

 ### Hi there 👋 I'm jleenaife!
 I am a 4th year student in Computer Engineering 💻 at PUP Manila, Philippines.
-### I'm currently learning about System Development and I am also a UI/UX Cadet at GDSC-PUP ✨
+## 🌱 I'm currently learning about System Development and I am also a UI/UX Cadet at GDSC-PUP ✨
+# 😄 Pronouns: she/her

 <!--
 **jleenaife/jleenaife** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.